MovingBlocks/Terasology/README.markdown

 Terasology is a game that pays ample tribute to [Minecraft](http://www.minecraft.net) in initial look and origin, but stakes out its own niche by aiming for the NPC-helper and caretaker focus from such games as [Dwarf Fortress](http://www.bay12games.com/dwarves) and [Dungeon Keeper](http://en.wikipedia.org/wiki/Dungeon_Keeper), while striving for added depth and sophistication.

 Terasology is an open source project started by Benjamin "begla" Glatzel to research procedural terrain generation and efficient rendering techniques in Java using the [LWJGL](http://lwjgl.org).
 The engine uses a block-based voxel-like approach as seen in Minecraft.
-You can check out his blog at [Moving Blocks!](http://blog.movingblocks.net)

 The creators of Terasology are a diverse mix of software developers, game testers, graphic artists, and musicians.
 Get involved by checking out our [Community Portal](http://forum.terasology.org/index.php), [Facebook Page](http://www.facebook.com/pages/Terasology/248329655219905), [Twitter](https://twitter.com/Terasology), [G+](https://plus.google.com/b/103835217961917018533), or [Reddit](http://www.reddit.com/r/Terasology)

 Terasology is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) and available in source code form at [GitHub](https://github.com/MovingBlocks/Terasology).

+We encourage contributions from anybody and try to keep a warm and friendly community.
+See [our published code of conduct](https://github.com/MovingBlocks/Terasology/blob/develop/CONDUCT.md) adopted from the [template by the TODOGroup](https://github.com/todogroup/opencodeofconduct).

 [![Build Status](http://jenkins.terasology.org/job/Terasology/badge/icon)](http://jenkins.terasology.org/job/Terasology/)
 [![Release](https://img.shields.io/github/release/MovingBlocks/Terasology.svg)](../../releases/latest)